ColeDegeorges/VideoChatColeDegeorges/README.md

   ### -	Known issues (work needs to be done)

-      •Work needs to be done on Go Live page.
+      • Work needs to be done on Go Live page.
 The video stream need to be saved for later uses.
 The chat box is currently a dummy; work needs to be done to implement it.
 It should be able to upload and download files.

-      •On the Tutors/Main Page work needs to be done on the searching functions.
+      • On the Tutors/Main Page work needs to be done on the searching functions.
 The profile pages of the tutors and students pages also needs work done all repeating the same thing.

-      •The History page is currently a dummy page (needs work).
+      • The History page is currently a dummy page (needs work).
 The Billing and Dashboard page aren’t coded

-      •Setting page (currently being worked on)
+      • Setting page (currently being worked on)